Ludvík Vaculík: Vaculík as a dissident

 After Gustáv Husák came to power in 1969 and censorship increased, Vaculík (now no longer a party member) was part of the circle of dissident writers in Czechoslovakia.
-In 1973, he started Edice Petlice (Edition Padlock), a samizdat series that he ran until 1979.
+In 1973, he started Edice Petlice (The Padlock Editions), a samizdat series that he ran until 1979.
 Others followed with their own series, despite harassment from the party's secret police.
 Some samizdat authors, including Vaculík, were also published in the west.

 The core of the samizdat authors eventually developed and signed the foundation document of Charter 77; Vaculík attended the second of the planning meetings in December 1976.
 On 6 January 1977, Vaculík, along with Havel and Pavel Landovský, an actor, attempted to take a copy of the charter to the post office to mail to the Czechoslovak government.
 Their car was pulled over by the Party secret police, and all three were taken in for interrogation.
 Other signatories were subsequently subjected to interrogations and searches of their homes, as well.

 In late 1978, however, Vaculík published the article "Remarks on Courage", a piece that helped set the tone for criticism of charterists.
 Of the original signatories, most were from the intelligentsia in Prague and Brno, and Vaculík and others warned against them becoming so isolated that average citizens could no longer relate to Charter 77.
 His criticism worked against a mythologisation of the Charter and ensured a continued discussion of its position and role.